Weetynn/houseprice-dm/README.md

     ▪️ The current pipeline leverages Amazon Redshift with an ELT model, enabling real-time data processing and faster decision-making.
 It uses AWS Glue and Spectrum for automated data transformation, improving both performance and scalability while reducing costs.

+#### 📌 Evaluation Based on the Five Criteria

+    ▪️ Scalability and Performance: The switch to Amazon Redshift significantly improved scalability, allowing Landbay to efficiently handle large and growing datasets without compromising performance.

+    ▪️ Data Integration: The use of ELT processes and AWS Glue enables seamless integration of structured and semi-structured data, streamlining data from multiple sources for efficient analysis.

+    ▪️ Data Governance: Landbay’s new pipeline ensures data security and compliance with regulatory requirements such as GDPR, using access controls and audit trails to maintain data governance standards.

+    ▪️ Flexibility and Adaptability: The latest pipeline supports traditional analytics and more advanced tools like machine learning, adapting to Landbay’s evolving business needs and enabling real-time insights for investors.

+    ▪️ Cost Efficiency: By transitioning to cloud-based Amazon Redshift, Landbay achieved cost savings with flexible pricing models, paying only for the resources used while benefiting from reduced infrastructure costs.